Roboskel-Manipulation/bag_read_service/readme.md

 ### Description

-##### Rosbag Read (RR) Server
+##### Rosbag Read Server

 ###### Service Provided
-- Reads from a rosbag one message at a time for every topic
+- Reads from a rosbag one message at a time for every topic.
-- Publish each message at its topic
+- Publishes each message at its topic.

 ##### Rosbag Read Client